Toloka/docs/en/guide/concepts/advanced-features-button.md

     }
     ```
     {% endif %}Change the values of the `title`, `description`, and `example_link_1` properties.
 The `title` property contains a title displayed above the field; the `description` property contains a question or a hint for Tolokers, and the `example_link_1` property contains a link to the example of an image.
 1. Find the `verdictsOut` variable.
-In the "Photos of product and price tag" template, it looks like this:
+In the “Photos of product and price tag” template, it looks like this:

     ```
     var verdictsOut = ['ok', 'no_price', 'no_item', 'no_shop'];